AdaCore/spark2014/docs/ug/appendix.rst

    * multiplication and division between different fixed-point types and universal real are rejected
-   * multiplication and division whose result type is not the same fixed-point type as its fixed-point argument(s) are rejected
+   * multiplication and division whose result type is not the same fixed-point type as its fixed-point argument(s) are rejected, except for the special case of dividing a fixed-point value by its the small of its type (T'Small) to yield an integer result which is always exact.

    These restrictions ensure that the result of fixed-point operations always belongs to the *perfect result set* as defined in Ada RM G.2.3.